Peru declares emergency at border as Venezuelans flee crisis at home

 Health authorities in Peru have previously expressed concerns about the spread of diseases such as measles and malaria from the migrants, many of whom lacked access to basic medicine and health care in their homeland.

-Brazil said earlier this month that the migration wave had sparked measles outbreaks in neighboring countries, including in Brazil where the disease had been considered eradicated.

-Top immigration officials from Peru, Colombia and Brazil have been meeting in Colombian capital Bogota for a two day summit to discuss how to cope with the influx of migrants.

-Colombia and Peru will share information about migrants in a database, in an effort to track arrivals and fairly distribute aid, the two countries said.
-The countries invited others affected by Venezuelan migration to join the initiative.
+Colombia and Peru said on Tuesday they will share information about migrants in a database, in an effort to track arrivals and fairly distribute aid.

 This month, Peru and Ecuador began requiring passports instead of national ID cards from Venezuelan migrants.
 Peru has also tightened deadlines for Venezuelans to sign up for a temporary residency card that lets them work in the country legally.